 1. When do the groups meet and for how long?

-Befriending groups meet together over the telephone or online, once a week for around 55 minutes.
+Befriending groups meet over the telephone, once a week, for around 55 minutes.
 Groups run between 9.30am and 5.00pm, Monday to Friday.

 2. What do people in Talk and Support groups talk about?

 Every one of our friendly groups is different and it’s up to the people in each group to decide what they would like to talk about.
 People talk about everything from families and daily life to current affairs and interests.
 People often share practical information and encouragement about living with sight loss.

 3. I'm a quiet person, what if I don't have much to say?